-Alibaba's earnings report is out, and the stock is dropping rapidly in pre-market.
+Alibaba's earnings report is out, and the stock fell rapidly in pre-market trading.
 Is this reasonable?

 Breaking it down by business segment:

 3. As for the less critical segments, each has its own problems.
-International e-commerce grew below expectations while also failing to deliver better-than-expected loss reductions.
-Cainiao saw declines in both revenue and profits due to partial business divestments to sibling groups.
-Local services also unexpectedly posted a quarterly loss of 2.3 billion yuan in 1Q, theoretically before the food delivery wars even began.
+International e-commerce grew below expectations while also failing to deliver better-than-expected reductions in losses.
+Cainiao saw both revenue and profits decline due to the divestment of some businesses to sister companies.
+Local services also unexpectedly posted a quarterly loss of 2.3 billion yuan in Q1, theoretically before the food delivery wars even began.

-Given that the stock had already rebounded to $130 before the earnings report, recovering most of the tariff-related losses, it wasn’t at a low point.
-Against this earnings backdrop, a short-term drop seems reasonable.$Alibaba(BABA.US) $BABA-W(09988.HK)
+Given that the stock had already rebounded to $130 before the earnings report, recovering most of the tariff-related decline, it wasn't at a low point.
+Against this earnings backdrop, a short-term drop is reasonable.$Alibaba(BABA.US) $BABA-W(09988.HK)

 The copyright of this article belongs to the original author/organization.